superfly/docs/reference/configuration.html.md

 ### Runtime options

-Various options are available to control the lifecycle of a running application.
+Various options are available to control the life-cycle of a running application.
 These are optional and can be placed at the top level of the `fly.toml` file:

 #### `kill_signal` option